 - Look for helpful videos on Youtube!
 I found everything I need to know for my science courses on there.

 - This may be weird but is there a song that you listen to during the exam period only, and you know you did well in that exam?
-It all started when my mum was playing Gangster’s Paradise the night before an exam, and it just stuck with me, and whenever I have an important exam, I listen to it and remember doing well in my previous exam so it encourages me to do well.
-So, I only and only listen to it during the exam period!
+Mine is Gangster’s Paradise.
+I listen to it the night before an exam, and it just sticks with me during, stimulating my test answers.
+Whenever I have an important exam, I listen to it and remember doing well in my previous exam so it encourages me to do well.

 Do you have anything to add?
 Experiences from your academic life?
 Comment below!